Join our team and take on the BMW Berlin Marathon

 There's no minimum sponsorship target, we'd just love you to wear our NSPCC running vest with pride and raise as much as you can for children.

-You can register your interest for a charity place in 2018 by getting in touch with us.
+You can now register for a charity place for the 2018 Berlin Marathon.

 How we'll support you